-Beales also said attendees were “blown away” by the MySpace.com presentation by the company’s senior VP, marketing and content Shawn Gold, and that they walked away with “good examples of new marketing tactics from final panel, “New Marketing Hit Makers.”
+Beales added that attendees were “blown away” by the presentation by MySpace.com vice president of marketing and content Shawn Gold, and they walked away with “good examples of new marketing tactics” from the final panel, “New Marketing Hit Makers.”

-CTAM also made news of its own when it announced it would shift the Summit to a fall date in 2010.
+CTAM also made news of its own when it announced that it would shift the Summit to a fall date in 2010.
 While the change is slated for 2010, the scheduling switch could come a lot sooner.
-“We’re talking to the venues, if we can start earlier, we will.
+“We’re talking to the venues -- if we can start earlier, we will.
 We would consider 2008, if possible,” Beales added.

 The 2007 CTAM Summit will be held in Washington, D.C., July 23-25, at the new Washington Convention Center.
 The Summit is scheduled for Denver and Boston in 2008 and 2009, respectively.

-“There will be more time for our programming members who have to go back to back,” she said, adding that the same holds true for staffers at CTAM, which has assumed administration of the TCA tour from National Cable & Telecommunications Association.
+“There will be more time for our programming members who have to go back-to-back,” she said, adding that the same holds true for staffers at CTAM, which assumed administration of the TCA tour from the National Cable & Telecommunications Association.

-As for next year, Time Warner Cable chief marketing officer Sam Howe and The Weather Channel general manager Wonya Lucas will serve as Summit co-chairs.
+As for next year, Time Warner Cable chief marketing officer Sam Howe and The Weather Channel Networks executive VP and general manager Wonya Lucas will serve as Summit co-chairs.

-“Wonya and Sam were making the rounds with an eye toward what can work in Washington next summer,” said Beales.
+“Wonya and Sam were making the rounds with an eye toward what can work in Washington next summer,” Beales said.